-Whether your dog or cat turns out to be clinically fearful or faces only situational upset – such as during thunderstorms, fireworks season, or car rides – you have a number of options for products designed to help dogs and cats relax.
+Is your dog or cat fearful or anxious during thunderstorms, fireworks season, or car rides?
+Check out these options for products designed to help dogs and cats relax.

-TIP!
-Pets must be carefully acclimated to any calming products, while they are happy and calm already.
-If you only trot out these products when the pet is fearful, you can sometimes accidentally create a negative association, which actually increases fear and anxiety, rather than lessening it.
+TIP: Pets must be carefully acclimated to any calming products, while they are happy and calm already.
+If you only try these products when the pet is fearful, you can accidentally create a negative association, which increases fear and anxiety, rather than lessening it.

 Pet Calming Pheromones

 Pet calming pheromones are available in sprays, room diffusers, and control-release collars:

 Dog appeasing pheromones mimic those released by mother dogs when puppies nurse.

 Cat calming pheromones mimic feline facial pheromones that cats use to mark their territory as safe and secure.

 Certain body wraps and pet clothes are designed to squeeze pets in just the right way to make them feel more secure.
 Anxiety Wrap and Thundershirt are two of the biggest brands for both dogs and cats.

 Pets wear some of these products on the body.
 Others are worn on the face or head.

 Some families use human bandages, wrapped just the right way using the T-Touch method, to get the same effect.
 These products can be used very successfully when combating the yearly firework shows by providing a secure feeling.